-Early years providers are required to have arrangements in place to identify and support children with SEN or disabilities and to promote equality of opportunity for children in their care.
-These requirements are set out in the EYFS framework.
+Early years providers are required to have arrangements in place to identify and support children with special educational needs or disabilities (SEND) and to promote equality of opportunity for children in their care.
+These requirements are set out in the early years foundation stage (EYFS) framework.
 The EYFS framework also requires practitioners to review children’s progress and share a summary with parents.

 Good quality childcare is beneficial for all children.
 It can play a hugely important role in your child's development, allowing them to become independent, to mix with other children and to learn new things.
 But choosing the right childcare can be a difficult decision for every parent, particularly if your child has a special educational need or disability (SEND).

 There are laws to protect children from discrimination and improve support and access to services, play opportunities, education and information.
 There are details about these laws throughout our guide, below, to help you know what your rights are as a parent.

 If you have any questions about support and services in early years, please contact us on firstname.lastname@example.org.

 The Early Years Foundations Service is addressing the government’s legislation to increase the number of affordable places, to build high quality provision and give the right information to parents and carers via the Local Offer website.